MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/add-cif-solution-dependent-solution.md

 manager: shujoshi
 ---

-# Add a Channel Integration Framework (CIF) solution as a dependent solution
+# Add Channel Integration Framework (CIF) solution as a dependent solution

 Third party channel providers can add Channel Integration Framework (CIF) solution as a dependent solution to use CIF's capabilites in the solutions they develop for Dynamics 365.
 This doc illustrates how users can install, update and delete a CIF solution as a dependent solution.

-## Install a CIF solution
+## Add Channel Integration Framework solution as a dependent solution

 1. Add the Channel Integration Framework application to your Dynamics 365 instance that has an unmanaged dependent solution(say solution "X") installed.
 More information: [Get Channel Integration Framework](get-channel-integration-framework.md).